Families for Native American children

 Your worker can help you understand the implications of ICWA for your specific experience as a foster or adoptive parent.

-The law was enacted after the federal government acknowledged that historically, a high percentage of Indian families — an estimated 25 to 35 percent of the Native American children — had been broken up by the often unwarranted removal of their children by non-tribal public and private agencies.
-Many of these children were placed in non-Indian foster and adoptive homes and institutions far from their homes.1 Children lost touch with their families and their culture, and many suffered abuse.
+The law was enacted after the federal government acknowledged that historically, a high percentage of Indian families—an estimated 25 to 35 percent of the Native American children—had been broken up by the often unwarranted removal of their children by non-tribal public and private agencies.
+Many of these children were placed in non-Indian foster and adoptive homes and institutions far from their homes.
+Children lost touch with their families and their culture, and many suffered abuse.
+Read more in the National Indian Child Welfare Association’s history of the Indian Child Welfare Act and frequently asked questions about ICWA (318 KB PDF).

 A video produced by the Mississippi Administrative Office of Courts Bringing Our Children Home: An Introduction to the Indian Child Welfare Act provides a powerful explanation of the origins of ICWA.